kazaamjt/Eikobot/docs/quickstarts/scenario_1/scenario_1.md

 If one of the commands fails, it will be logged to the console, although everything should deploy correctly.
-This process might take a while, depenging on the speed of the remote machines internet and/or it's disks and CPU.
+This process might take a while, depending on the speed of the remote machines internet connection and/or it's disks and CPU.

+When trying to deploy this again, you'll note that it will deploy a lot faster.

 ## Step 2: configuring Docker